Sammy Skytte: Midtjylland

 FC Midtjylland announced the signing of Skytte on a five-year contract on 13 June 2018.
 Skytte was immediately loaned out to AC Horsens.
 Silkeborg IF later revealed that FCM had triggered his purchase clause that was set to 3.7 million danish krone.

 On 8 July 2019, Skytte was loaned out to Norwegian club Stabæk Fotball.

 Bodø/Glimt

 Without making a single appearance for Midtjylland, the club confirmed on 25 February 2020, that Skytte had signed a 5-year contract with Norwegian club FK Bodø/Glimt.

 Return to Stabæk

 On 11 September 2020, Skytte returned to Stabæk, which he played for on loan in 2019.
 Skytte signed a contract until the end of 2023.
 After 45 official appearances and three goals for Stabæk, the club announced on 31 March 2022, that Skytte's contract had been terminated by mutual consent.

 HB Tórshavn

 In March 2024, Skytte signed a contract with HB Tórshavn.

 He left the club at the end of the year and started training with Eliteserien club HamKam in early 2025.
 He ended up staying with HB Tórshavn, as he extended his contract with the club until the end of 2025 on February 24, 2025.
+At the end of 2025, he left the club again.